 HARVEST HOPE FARM is now the home to some very “special” sheep that may hold the answer to finding a cure for HD.
 These “special” sheep are being bred at HARVEST HOPE FARM to participate in research for finding a cure for HD at GlycoScience Research in South Dakota.
 Those who visit and participate in activities at HARVEST HOPE FARM are able to interact with these beautiful animals and learn about the Hope that these sheep are giving to families with HD.

-Jason and Lynn's seven children all play a significant role at HARVEST HOPE FARM.
+Jason and Lynn's eight children all play a significant role at HARVEST HOPE FARM.
 Tending to daily garden and animal chores, the Kotrba kids know that through their work they have the potential to impact many generations, including their own.
 The Kotrba kids enjoy sharing the animals, gardens and woods with all who come to visit.
 Autumn currently attends the University of Mary, Hannah, Shawn, Joseph, Olivia, Ella and Ava are all students in Fargo's JPII Catholic Schools Network.
 The Kotrba's 8th child, Michael, joined the family in August 2020 and enjoys exploring the farm and spending as much time as possible with the animals, especially his favorite Llama, Abu.